 How To Clean A Tent

 ● Choose a Sunny, Dry Day to Clean Your Tent – This is important because you’re going to need to set your tent up to clean it properly.
-If you try to clean it when it’s laid flat on the kitchen floor you’ll never see all the lovely mold patches and food stains and the cleaned tent won’t dry properly.
+If you try to clean it when it’s laid flat on the kitchen floor you’ll never see all the lovely mold patches, hunting boot footprints, rotten food stains, and the cleaned tent won’t dry properly.
 So make sure you’ve got a nice sunny day ahead then set up the tent completely.

 ● Wipe the Tent Down with Soapy Water – Fill a bucket with lukewarm soapy water and use a sponge to wipe down the tent, starting from the inside and working out.
 Some will advocate spraying down the tent with a hose first.
 This is good way to loosen dirt but it’s also a good way to damage seams and harm any waterproof coating on the material.
 Also, make sure you use a mild dishwashing soap and not a harsh detergent.
 Again, because a harsh cleanser may damage the tent material and/or any waterproof coating.

 ● Don’t Use a Brush or Press Too Hard – You may encounter stubborn sections where dirt and mold are particularly thick.
 The temptation will be to reach for a scrubbing brush to remove this mess.
 Don’t do it.
 The bristles can also remove the material’s protective coating and cause damage to the seams.
 Instead wet those stubborn areas and let the soapy water sit for a while to loosen things up while you clean other parts of the tent.
 When you return to the problem areas later you should find them much easier to clean.